eegg/school-policies-and-procedures/src/toiletting.rst

 Policy
 ------

-We promote independent toileting for all children who are three-years-old and over.
+We promote independent toileting for all children who are ready and toilet train by working with parents when the child is ready.

 No child is excluded from participating in our setting who may, for any reason, not yet be toilet trained and who may still be wearing nappies or equivalent.
 We work with parents towards toilet training, unless there are medical or other developmental reasons why this may not be appropriate at the time.